meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

  United States      | 5 - Unknown            |               384.00 |                  96.00 |               4
 ```

-Or checking won opportunities by querter and year the deal closed and by industry segment:
+Checking won opportunities by the quarter and year the deal closed and by industry segment:

 ```
  closed_quarter | closed_year |               industry                | total_contracts